limbo-works/Limbo.Umbraco.Separator/v1/property-editor.md

 ![image](https://user-images.githubusercontent.com/3634580/174460208-1f2f4aed-8543-4e98-8878-ea947a8a6c0a.png)

-## Data Type Options
+## Configuration

 ### CSS class name

-The separator data type has an optional option for entering a custom CSS class name, which can then be used to customize the styling of the separator.
+The separator data type has an optional setting for entering a custom CSS class name, which can then be used to customize the styling of the separator.
 Eg. if you'd wish to create a separator that is more visible than the default styling.

 ![image](https://user-images.githubusercontent.com/3634580/174460243-7740377b-fca8-470b-8da9-b32cf00fe1a2.png)